ZNHuang/radialmri/README.md

 ## Switch Between GPU and CPU Computing

 This package can be used with or without GPU.
-GPU computing is faster but can't handle larget image samples.
+GPU computing is faster but CPU can handle larger image samples.
 In [radialmri/simulation_and_reconstruction.py](/radialmri/simulation_and_reconstruction.py) file, switch between annotation status of line 21 and line 22 allow you to switch between GPU and CPU computing.

 ## Detailed Usage